mlouage/mlouage/README.md

 Hi there! 👋

-I'm Maarten, a seasoned software architect and C# developer with a passion for crafting elegant solutions. 💻
+Hey, I'm Maarten!
+I'm a software architect and developer who loves coming up with cool solutions. 💻

 ## About Me 🚀
 I specialize in C# development with deep expertise in .NET technologies and the cloud ☁️ bringing robust and scalable software solutions to life.
 Next to C# I also dabble quite a lot in Go.
 Next to my strong backend skills, I also love exploring the frontend landscape, particularly with modern frameworks like Astro, Next.js and React.